Ingersoll Watches Review

 Today, they make a wide range of designer style watches at reasonable prices.
 So, in this detailed review, I thought I would take a look at what they have to offer.

 1. Ingersoll Discovery Linden Automatic

-Based very much on all things practical, the Linden is a cross between a field and a pilots watch.
+Based very much on all things practical, the Linden automatic watch is a cross between a field and a pilot watch.
 This means the dial is super easy to ready, with the large, white Arabic numerals around the dial and big off-white hands to watch.

 There is also an outer ring of minutes like on many pilot watches, where minutes are of the utmost importance (or were back in the 1930s).
 An oversized onion crown is another such trademark, which gives the watch a truly stylistic element.

 This is all complemented by a stitched leather strap hooked onto large protruding stainless steel lugs, giving the watch a timeless look.

 Just be aware that the case size on this watch is 46mm, so quite large, and will only really suit anyone with a big wrist.